 The mission of the Army SBIR program is to provide, small high-tech businesses with the opportunity to propose innovative research and development solutions in response to critical Army needs.

 Like other services, the Army’s budget for SBIR and STTR awards has decreased over the last 10 years - going from $243 million in 2007 to $151 million in 2015.
 Due to this decrease, the number of topics, as well as the number of Phase I and Phase II awards have been reduced.
-However, in 2016 this trend has been reversed and the budget has begun to recover.
+However, in 2016 this trend has been reversed as the budget has begun to recover and reached $192 million in 2016.
 The participating Army organizations that provide topics include a dozen PEOs, as well as numerous Command and Research centers.
-The term PEO by the way, can be used to refer to the program executive officer, that is the main stakeholder responsible for cost, schedule and performance in a DoD acquisition program, and for the entity or program managed, also referred to as a PEO – such as PEO AMMO or PEO Soldier.
+The term PEO, by the way, can be used to refer to the Program Executive Officer - that is the person associated with the program that he or she manages, also called a PEO - or Program Executive Office.

-To help you learn more about the Army organizations which sponsor topics, we have included a set of short videos prepared by those organizations within the Army which fund the greatest number of SBIR topics including the Communications, Electronics Research, Development, and Engineering Center or CERDEC which funded 16 of the FY 2015 topics, as well as the Army Research Labs or ARL which funded 14 topics, and the Medical Research and Materiel Command or MRMC which funded 11 topics.
+To help you learn more about the Army organizations which sponsor topics, we have included a set of short videos prepared by those organizations within the Army which fund the greatest number of SBIR topics, including: the Communications-Electronics Research, Development and Engineering Center, or CERDEC, which funded 20 of the FY 2016 topics; as well as the Army Research Labs, or ARL, which funded 15 topics; and the Tank Automotive Research, Development and Engineering Center, also known as TARDEC, which funded 14 topics.
 To view these videos, please navigate to the Tools section, and look under Customers.

-The accompanying graphic provides an overview of some of the key technology areas of interest to the Army and includes Advanced Materials and Manufacturing, Microelectronics and Photonics, Sensors and information processing, simulation and modeling, and Engineering sciences to name a few.
+Some of the key technology areas of interest to the Army include: advanced materials and manufacturing; microelectronics and photonics; sensors and information processing; simulation and modeling; engineering sciences; and advanced propulsion technologies, to name a few.
 Eighty to 90% of the Army’s SBIR topics are released during the first solicitation cycle for each fiscal year.
 The Army STTR program only participates in the first cycle.

 To facilitate Phase III Transition, the Army SBIR program office has developed a unique network of Technical Assistance Advocates (TAAs) that are strategically placed within various Army organizations.
 Each TAA has a technology focus.
 They provide expert advice and analysis to SBIR and STTR awardees to improve technical decisions, solve problems, minimize risk, and assist with commercializing their technologies.
-The list of TAAs is also provided in the tools section of this tutorial.
 Army SBIR and/or STTR awardees are strongly encouraged to develop relationships with relevant prime contractors and PEOs as potential transition partners.
 We encourage you to review the Defense Acquisition Tutorial to learn more about the defense acquisition process.

 Videos to help you learn about some of the Army Commands that sponsor SBIR and STTR topics